krdashev/krdashev/README.md

 - long walks with no headphones
 - systems that make life quieter instead of louder
 - building software that does something to help solve a problem, not AI vibe-coded slop
-- building and defending systems that protect the US and her allies from real‑world threats, foreign and domestic
+- building systems that protect the US and her allies from threats both foreign and domestic

-## Belief Statement
-modern “education” trains people to chase credentials and debt. feeds train them to chase notifications. a lot of “ai” trains them to stop critical thinking and being creative.

-I’d rather work on the often boring, unfashionable stuff that keeps our civilization running: cryptography, infrastructure, supply chains, systems engineering, data.

 ## **Security & Disclosure:**
 ### Encrypted contact available via Signal and PGP.